 PCT permits are free of charge.
 However, a full thru-hike of the PCT typically costs hikers between $4,000 and $8,000 in supplies, food, stopovers, etc.

-You can apply for your PCT permit here on January 19th, 2021 at 10:30am PST.
+You can apply for your PCT permit here.
 The permit application system makes use of an online queue.
 When you arrive any time before 10:30am, you will be assigned a random place in line.
 Arriving early does not improve your odds, but those arriving late (after 10:30am) will be placed at the back of the queue.

 Crossing through 14 states and extending 2,193 miles between Georgia and Maine, the Appalachian Trail is the longest hiking-only trail in the world.
-For thru-hikers planning to tackle the trail from start to finish, doing so typically takes five to seven months and only one in four successfully complete the endeavor.
-Still, for those starting to grow weary of the phrase “permits are highly competitive”, the Appalachian Trail is a fantastic option, as a permit is not required.
-However, some campsites along the route charge a fee and certain national and state parks require a permit upon entry.
+For thru-hikers planning to tackle the trail from start to finish, doing so typically takes five to seven months, and only one in four successfully completes the endeavor.
+Still, for those starting to grow weary of the phrase “permits are highly competitive,” the Appalachian Trail is a fantastic option, as a permit is not required.
+However, some campsites along the route charge a fee, and certain national and state parks require a permit upon entry.

 Most thru-hikers opt to complete the Appalachian Trail from south to north, starting in Georgia.
-For northbound hikers, the best time to start is generally between early March and mid-April, with the aim of finishing the trail before mid-October.
+For northbound hikers, the best time to start is between early March and mid-April, intending to finish the trail before mid-October.
 For southbound hikers starting in Maine, the best time to start falls between early June and mid-July, with the aim of completing the trail by September or October.

 No permits are required for thru-hikers aiming to complete the Appalachian Trail.
 However, certain national and state parks along the route require permits or camping fees.
 For a full breakdown of permits and fees along the trail, visit the Appalachian Trail Conservancy website.
 Thru-hikers are also encouraged to register their hike here.

-The Half Dome cable pre-season lottery falls between the 1st and 31st of March.
-Applicants can apply for the lottery at any point during this period (i.e. there’s no advantage to applying earlier versus later), and results are released on the 12th of April.
-Successful applicants have until April 23rd to confirm and pay for their permits.
-During pre-season, 225 permits are available each day and each application can include up to six people.
+The Half Dome cable pre-season lottery falls between March 1st and 31st.
+Applicants can apply for the lottery at any point during this period (i.e., there’s no advantage to applying earlier versus later), and results will be released by mid-April.
+Successful applicants have until May 8th, 2023, to confirm and pay for their permits.
+Each application can include up to six people.

-For those that miss the pre-season lottery, a daily lottery is also available between May 26th and October 10th (weather conditions permitting).
-Applicants can apply for a permit via the daily lottery two days in advance of their desired date anytime between midnight and 1pm PST.
+For those that miss the pre-season lottery, a daily lottery is also available between May 24th and October 8th (weather conditions permitting).
+Applicants can apply for a permit via the daily lottery two days before their desired date, anytime between midnight and 4 pm PST.
 Applicants will be notified if they were successful later the same day.
-Multiple applications by the same person are not allowed.
-At least 50 permits are available via the daily lottery each day and each application can include up to six people.
+Multiple applications by the same person are not allowed, but each can include up to six people.

-In 2020, 28% of pre-season lottery applicants were successful in securing permits and 23% of daily lottery applicants were successful.
+In 2020, 28% of pre-season lottery applicants successfully secured permits, and 23% of daily lottery applicants were successful.
 However, in typical (non-pandemic) years, only about 7% of daily lottery applicants are successful.

 Apply and pay online at Recreation.gov.

 Permits are required year-round for The Wave.
-All issued permits are day-use only and no overnight camping is allowed.
-In terms of the best time to visit The Wave, summers can be scorching hot with temperatures often exceeding 100 ºF (38 ºC).
-Alternatively, during winter the weather can be unpredictable.
+All issued permits are day-use only, and no overnight camping is allowed.
+Regarding the best time to visit The Wave, summers can be scorching hot, with temperatures often exceeding 100 ºF (38 ºC).
+Alternatively, during winter, the weather can be unpredictable.
 Still, permits are so competitive that hikers are generally happy to visit any time of year regardless of conditions.

-A maximum of 64 people per day are permitted to visit Coyote Buttes North (the area that includes The Wave) and permits are extremely competitive.
-48 permits and/or 12 groups (whichever comes first) are available each day via the online lottery and an additional 16 permits and/or 4 groups (whichever comes first) are available via a walk-in lottery.
+A maximum of 64 people per day are permitted to visit Coyote Buttes North (the area that includes The Wave), and permits are extremely competitive.
+48 permits and/or 12 groups (whichever comes first) are available daily via a seasonal online lottery.
+An additional 16 permits and/or four groups (whichever comes first) are available via a new mobile-based day-of lottery.
 Each application can include a maximum of six people.

-To apply in advance via the online lottery, applicants can submit their application at any point during the calendar month falling four months prior to their intended hike date.
+To apply via the online lottery, applicants can submit their application at any point during the calendar month falling four months before their intended hike date.
 For instance, those hoping to visit in May should apply via the online lottery any time during January (there’s no advantage to applying earlier in the month versus later).
-Results are released on the 1st of the following month (so in the example above, results would be released on February 1st) at which point payment is due.
+Results are released on the first day of the following month (so in the example above, results would be released on February 1st), at which point payment is due.

-For those applying via the online lottery, there’s a $9 non-refundable fee associated with each application.
+There’s a $9 non-refundable fee associated with each application.
 For successful applicants, a $7 fee per person (or dog) is also payable.
-There is no application fee for the walk-in lottery.
-However, the $7 recreation fee still applies to successful applicants.
-All fees paid are non-refundable and non-transferrable.
+All fees paid are non-refundable and non-transferable.

 In 2019, only 3.5% of applicants were successful in securing permits.

-For the online lottery, apply and pay online at Recreation.gov.
-For the walk-in lottery, apply at 8:30am the day before your intended hike date at the Kanab Center (located at 180 E 100 N, Kanab, Utah).
+For the advanced online lottery, apply and pay online at Recreation.gov.
+For the new mobile-based daily lottery, apply two days before your intended hike date using the Recreation.gov App.

-The Wave is an epic and easy addition to a Southwest National Parks Road Trip.
+The Wave is an epic and easy addition to a Utah National Parks Road Trip.
 It also makes for an adventurous add-on to a Zion Glamping trip.

-This USA hiking bucket list is a work in progress and popular US hikes are constantly being added.
-On our list of future additions include The Narrows in Zion National Park, Teton Crest Trail in Wyoming, The Enchantments in Washington and the Kalalau Trail in Hawaii, and Angels Landing in Zion National Park (which will require permits from April 2022).
+This USA hiking bucket list is a work in progress, and popular US hikes are constantly being added.
+Our future additions include The Narrows in Zion National Park, Teton Crest Trail in Wyoming, The Enchantments in Washington, the Kalalau Trail in Hawaii, and Angels Landing in Zion National Park (which will require permits from April 2022).
 Any others we missed?
 Shoot us a mail with your recommendations!